 You can use web marketing to complement what your current strategy.

 It may sound like we are throwing all other marketing under the bus, and that’s not the case.
 Web marketing can energize the efforts of your current marketing strategy.
 Companies can continue using some of their tried-and-true efforts and add online promotions into the mix.
-It is true, however, that after a bit of time, many companies spend most of their marketing efforts on their web strategy and decrease their budgets on other forms of marketing.
+It is true, however, that after a bit of time, many companies spend most of their marketing efforts on their web marketing strategy and decrease their budgets on other forms of marketing.
 Web marketing just performs that well!

 The great news is that, by thinking about and educating yourself on how marketing on the web can increase your business, you’ve already taken a few steps down the path to success.

 The next points to ponder are the types of marketing that you want to pursue.

-What are the different types of web marketing?
+What are the different examples of web marketing?

 Using the internet to connect with and engage buyers is a smart move.
 But where do you begin?
 The options are overwhelming, and few companies jump into all of them at once.
 Here’s a brief overview of your possibilities.

 Creating emails about your product or service and then sending them to a base of prospects is one of the most widely used forms of web marketing.
 Email marketing is inexpensive and can be highly targeted.
 For every $1 spent, email marketing generates $38 in ROI.